awslabs/aws-proof-build-assistant/doc/index.md

 Users can access the AWS Proof Assistant through `aquifer`, the command-line interface.
 This document serves as a reference for using `aquifer` and integrating it into your project.

-`aquifer` accumulates build information for a complete `c` code base inside an internal JSON representation.
-This representation is used to generate a `Makefile` containing all the relevant information *for a given source file*.
+`aquifer` accumulates build information for a complete `c` code base inside an internal JSON representation which is used to generate a `Makefile` containing all the relevant information *for a given source file*.
 `aquifer` simplifies the task of proof developers by automatically generating a ready-to-use `Makefile` containing information that developers previously had to find manually.
 In order to use the generated `Makefile`, developers must simply include it in another custom (and possibly trivial) `Makefile` and run `make` on it.
 It's ease of use makes AWS Proof Assistant ideal for local proof implementation and building as well as part of CI.